Dijadiju/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 7-movethatfile script moved the file betty into the the my-firstdirectory in the tmp directory but I first created the betty file in the tmp directory.

-The 9-firstdelete script removed the betty file from the /tmp/my_first_directory path.
+The 8-firstdelete script removed the betty file from the /tmp/my_first_directory path.

+The 9-firstdirdeletion removed the directory in the tmp directory.